 Weird trick #3: try 24 hour fasting

 Longer-term fasting increases blood flow to fat cells, perhaps to help mobilize them for energy.
 It could be something worth experimenting with.
 Dr. John Berardi has written up a fascinating article about his experiments with intermittent fasting, especially full-day fasts for getting leaner.
 So something like normally and building muscle all week.
 Then on Saturday night he have his final meal.
 He wouldn’t eat all day Sunday until it was 10pm and his 24 hour fast was complete.
+If you want to learn more about “whole day fasting” check out our article here.

 - Develop a rock-solid core and prevent back pain by going beyond just training your abs and obliques.
 Improve your breathing, work on your abdominal bracing, and build up your spinal erectors and glutes.